stompetower/frantic/mus/_tracker_files/_tracker_RED/README.md

 # Music tracker RED - short manual

 ANMA's RED is a music tracker that was used to create music for ANMA products for the MSX system.
+You can also read [this news item](https://www.msx.org/news/software/en/anmas-red-music-recordereditor-available-for-download) about RED or [download it here](https://www.msx.org/downloads/anmas-red-music-recordereditor-incuding-music-etc).

 Sound chip support:
 - The standard MSX PSG soundchip (AY-3-8910).
 - Yamaha YM2413 (OPLL) FM-chip (= MSX-MUSIC).